-AUUF coordinates youth-oriented programs outside the regular Religious Exploration classrooms and curricula.
+AUUF coordinates youth-oriented programs outside the regular Learning & Exploration classrooms and curricula.
 These include programs promote self-discovery, community engagement, and partnerships with established youth programs that complement UU principles and values.

 One Week Summer Peace Camp